emdgroup/baybe/README.md

 - ✨ Custom parameter encodings: Improve your campaign with domain knowledge
 - 🧪 Built-in chemical encodings: Improve your campaign with chemical knowledge
 - 🎯 Single and multiple targets with min, max and match objectives
-- ⚙️ Custom surrogate models: For specialized problems or active learning
 - 🎭 Hybrid (mixed continuous and discrete) spaces
 - 🚀 Transfer learning: Mix data from multiple campaigns and accelerate optimization
+- 🌎 Distributed workflows: Run campaigns asynchronously with pending measurements
+- 🎓 Active Learning: Perform smart data acquisition campaigns
+- ⚙️ Custom surrogate models: For specialized problems
 - 📈 Comprehensive backtest, simulation and imputation utilities: Benchmark and find your best settings
 - 📝 Fully typed and hypothesis-tested: Robust code base
 - 🔄 All objects are fully de-/serializable: Useful for storing results in databases or use in wrappers like APIs